oneforawe/react-ts/README.md

     altered, and note that an untracked `node_modules` folder is present, since the `.config/.gitignore` file hasn't yet been enabled with the `.gitconfig` file; see the next step.
-5. Reset the repo with a new custom `.gitconfig` file.
+5. Reset the repo with a new custom git config file.
-    1. Delete the `.git` folder.
+    1. Delete the git folder.
         For example, execute `rm -rf .git` (a bash command) or `Remove-Item -Recurse -Force .git` (a PowerShell command).
-    2. Create/copy the custom `.gitconfig` file at/to the root of the repo.
+    2. Copy the custom git config file to the root of the repo.
         `cp .config/.gitconfig_sample .gitconfig`
     3. Initialize as a new git repo.
         `git init`